 At Hydrosphere Water Gardens – we buy our koi and goldfish from reputable fish farms that are routinely checked for SVC and KVH viruses.
 Our Japanese Koi shipments arrive with health certificates for each farm.

+Adding only a few fish to your pond at a time is not only the safest way for your new fish, but also your existing fish.
 Adding too many fish at one time, especially to a new pond, can result in poor water quality (high ammonia, nitrite) which almost always leads to fish disease.
 If you have a small pond, 500 gallons or less, add no more than 6 small fish (3″-4″).
 If you have a larger ponds you can add 5 or 6 larger fish (5″-6″) etc. Adding a reasonable number of fish allows your biological filter to adapt to the increased waste produced by the new fish and prevent water quality problems.

 Once your fish are quarantined, you are ready to add them to your pond.
 First, make sure the quarantine tank and pond temperatures are fairly close – within 5°C. The best way to introduce fish is to place them in a large bag with the water from their quarantine tank, and float it in your pond for about 15 minutes to allow the temperatures to equilibrate.
 Then take another 10 to 15 minutes and gradually fill the bag with pond water just in case other parameters such as pH, alkalinity etc are different.
 Finally, submerge the bag and let the fish swim out when they are ready.
-For more information, watch a video on Acclimating Pond Fish
+For more information, watch an informative video on Acclimating Pond Fish

 Watch your fish carefully for the next few weeks.
 It may take up to a few weeks for a bacterial or parasite problem to show up.
 Watch your new fish as well as your existing fish in the pond.
 New fish can bring disease into a healthy established pond.